ShipEngine/shipengine-dotnet/README.md

    `dotnet test -f net5.0`

 ## Release
+Create a [fork](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) for your changes.

-Update the [Changelog](./CHANGELOG.md) with any relevant new features or bug fixes associated with the new version being released.
+Update the [Changelog](./CHANGELOG.md) with any relevant new features or bug fixes.

-In the `ShipEngine.csproj` file, update to the desired version and push to the `main` branch.
+In the `ShipEngine.csproj` file, update to the desired version (using [semantic versioning](https://semver.org/)) and push to your fork.

+Run `dotnet format`

+Create a pull request.

-The [Publish NuGet Github Actions](https://github.com/marketplace/actions/publish-nuget) will handle all the necessary github tags and nuget packaging and publishing.
+Once a member of the ShipEngine team reviews your PR and it's merged to main, the build pipeline will handle all the necessary github tags and nuget packaging and publishing.